singlemeeple/singlemeeple.github.io/_posts/2023-06-24-hamlet-the-village-building-game.md

 For Botric's setup you place his action board, shuffle the 5 action tokens and place them in a random order underneath the action board.
 The action board has a small cutout in the top-right.
 That's where you need to place his favor token with two coins on top.

 Next you need to determine Botric's player color.
-Suppose you're playing green and Botric is playing yellow.
-You take two of Botric's yellow wooden discs, three blue ones and four red ones.
-One of the red discs goes on the action board above the first action token, one of the blue ones goes above the second action token and one of the yellow ones above the third action tokens.
-The remaining discs (three red, two blue and one yellow) go into a bag or a cup.
+Suppose you're playing red and Botric is playing yellow.
+You take two of Botric's yellow wooden discs, three green ones and four blue ones.
+One of the blue discs goes on the action board above the first action token, one of the green ones goes above the second action token and one of the yellow ones above the third action tokens.
+The remaining discs (three blue, two green and one yellow) go into a bag or a cup.

-{% include image.html image="/public/images/reviews/hamlet/botric.jpg" caption="I forgot to take a picture of the solo components and I don't own the game anymore (spoiler), so here's a picture from the solo rulebook." border="1" %}
+{% include image.html image="/public/images/reviews/hamlet/botric.jpg" caption="Botric's area is ready." %}

 Botric, the AI opponent in Hamlet, functions almost like a human player, with a few exceptions: